Abramon/integration_code/README.md

 -   **`TransactionRelayer`**: A class that simulates the action on the destination chain.
 It:
     -   Connects to the destination blockchain.
     -   Uses a (dummy) private key to create a relayer account object.
-    -   Takes the parsed event data from the source chain.
+    -   Accepts the parsed event data from the source chain.
     -   Builds a corresponding `unlockTokens` transaction, including fetching the correct nonce and estimating gas.
     -   **Simulates** the signing and sending of the transaction by logging the transaction payload to the console instead of broadcasting it to the network.